contact

 • 2 master nodes in an active/passive high-availability (HA) configuration

 • The master nodes are shared between HERO and its sister cluster, FLOW, and run all vital cluster services (node provisioning, DHCP, DNS, LDAP, NFS, Job Management System, etc.).
 They also provide monitoring functions for both clusters (with automated alerting).
-Monitoring includes hardware components (health states of all servers, temperature, power consumption, etc.) as well as basic cluster services (with automated restart if a service has died).
+Monitoring covers hardware components (health status of all servers, temperature, power consumption, etc.) as well as basic cluster services (with automated restart should a service fail).

 • 2 login nodes for user access to the system, software development (programming environment), and job submission and control

-• CPU is the same as in master nodes
+• The CPU is the same as in the master nodes

 • Internal networks

-• Second, physically separate Gigabit Ethernet ("base network") for vital cluster services (node provisioning, DHCP, DNS, LDAP, NFS, Job Management System, etc.)
+• Secondly, a physically separate Gigabit Ethernet (“base network”) for vital cluster services (node provisioning, DHCP, DNS, LDAP, NFS, Job Management System, etc.)

 • 10Gb Ethernet backbone network connecting the management and login nodes, the storage system, and the Gigabit Ethernet (MPI and base network) leaf switches

-• Dedicated IPMI network for hardware monitoring and control, including access to VGA console (KVM functionality), allowing full remote management of the cluster
+• A dedicated IPMI network for hardware monitoring and control, including access to the VGA console (KVM functionality), enabling full remote management of the cluster

 • Storage System

-• Enterprise-class scalable NAS cluster (manufacturer: EMC Isilon), 180 TB raw capacity, 130 TB net capacity (for the redundancy level chosen), IOPS NFS/CIFS (SpecSFS 2008) 18075 / 32279, InfiniBand backend network, two Gigabit Ethernet and two 10Gb Ethernet frontend ports per storage node.
+• Enterprise-class scalable NAS cluster (manufacturer: EMC Isilon), 180 TB raw capacity, 130 TB net capacity (for the chosen redundancy level), IOPS NFS/CIFS (SpecSFS 2008) 18075 / 32279, InfiniBand backend network, two Gigabit Ethernet and two 10Gb Ethernet front-end ports per storage node.

 • The storage system is shared between HERO and its sister cluster, FLOW.
-Disk space is allocated to the two clusters depending on how much of the hardware of the storage system was paid out of the FLOW and HERO project funds, respectively.
+Disk space is allocated to the two clusters depending on the proportion of the storage system’s hardware that was funded from the FLOW and HERO project budgets, respectively.

 System Software and Middleware